aryavorskiy/LatticeModels.jl/docs/src/index.md

 Packages such as [Quantica.jl](https://github.com/pablosanjose/Quantica.jl), [pybinding](https://docs.pybinding.site/en/stable/index.html) and [Kwant](https://kwant-project.org/) provide similar functionality.
 However, they are in general designed for other purposes and lack some features that are present in `LatticeModels.jl`:

-- **Schroedinger equation solvers with time-dependent Hamiltonians**.
+- **Schrödinger equation solvers with time-dependent Hamiltonians**.
 Only Kwant provides similar functionality with its `Tkwant` module, but it lacks the performance and flexibility in some cases.
 - **Convenient tools for setting periodic boundary conditions and gauge fields**.
 The only way to do this in Kwant or Pybinding is to manually set the hopping values.